slashdotdash/jekyll-lunr-js-search/README.md

 #### 2a.
 Using the pre-built, minified plugin from the gem.

-The plugin will automatically add `js/search.min.js` and `js/lunr.min.js` to your `_site`.
+The plugin will automatically add the minified JavaScript file `js/search.min.js` to your `_site`.

-To use them you must add a script reference to the bottom of your nominated search page, make sure the reference to `lunr.min.js` is first.
+To use it, you must add a script reference to the bottom of your nominated search page.

-        <script src="/js/lunr.min.js" type="text/javascript" charset="utf-8"></script>
         <script src="/js/search.min.js" type="text/javascript" charset="utf-8"></script>

 #### 2b.
 Using the jQuery plugin and managing its dependencies yourself.